CCDirectLink/crosscode-re-docs/gui/faces.md

 | index  | int   | Not an explict key.
 Corresponds to which part it's from. |
 | value  | str   | Name of part.|
  ---

+# EXTRAS

+The faces reference point is at 192px on the y-axis.

+The x-axis is more variable and depends on which side its on.

+LEFT is 32px.

+RIGHT is 408px.

+*Note: Assumes dimensions are 568px, 320px.